[[Links to detailed annual Lake Steward reports are at the bottom of this page.]

 Conclusions from Water Quality Sampling

 Based on the above water quality findings, we need to remain vigilant in our sampling efforts and overall lake stewardship, as climate changes, including more intense rainfall events, appear to be increasing the migration of algal friendly nutrients from our shorelines to the near-shore water.
-This has been underscored by the confirmed presence of blue-green algal blooms in the Oak Road area of Kahshe Lake on November 11, 2020 and in several locations in October 2021.
+This has been underscored by the confirmed presence of HABs in the Oak Road area of Kahshe Lake on November 11, 2020 and in several locations in October 2021.
+Bass Lake also has been impacted by a late-season HAB in 2023 and the health alert issued by the Simcoe-Muskoka Health Unit remains in effect.

 In summary, we can and must improve water quality and reduce the potential for future harmful algal blooms by the actions identified in the "How Can We Help" document referenced above.
 These actions have been further condensed below: